A 16-Year-Old Was Set To Testify Against A Man She Said Raped Her. Then She Was Found Dead In The Woods.

 Two months before she disappeared, Dumbuya told police that an employee of her school district, Quinn Anthony James, raped her in a parking lot near the school.
 According to court documents, Dumbuya said James forced her to have sex with him several times, beginning when she was 15 years old.

-"There is something about you.
-I could stop, but I just can't," James allegedly told the teen before sexually assaulting her, police records state.

 James was charged with four counts of criminal sexual conduct with a minor (a person aged 13 to 15).
-Because it was his fourth offense, prosecutors charged James as a habitual offender, which comes with a mandatory 25-year-sentence.
+Because it was his fourth offense, prosecutors charged James as a habitual offender, which comes with a mandatory 25-year sentence.

 James is now a person of interest in the teen's death, local news outlets reported Wednesday.
 Law enforcement officials did not immediately respond to BuzzFeed News' requests for comment.